 Student Arts Innovation Grant

 Arts Everywhere is invested in the creation and maintenance of art on the University of North Carolina’s campus and seeks to fund the creation of new works by passionate students who are most familiar with the campus, its diverse culture, and expansive history.
 It is our goal to increase students’ ability to engage with and produce art by providing access to materials and resources.
 We recognize that students are often limited by monetary barriers in realizing an artistic work.

 Arts Everywhere has established a grant for students to feasibly create a work of art for the Carolina community to help offset some of those barriers.
 This award is granted once a year all UNC students (undergraduate and graduate) are eligible to apply.
-Students can apply for an individual award of up to $1,000 or a group award of up to $3,000 to exhibit, perform, or showcase an original work on UNC’s campus.
+Students (individuals or groups) can apply for an award up to $3,000 to exhibit, perform, or showcase an original work on UNC’s campus.
 Cross-disciplinary ideas will be prioritized.
 The project must be displayed or performed on campus within a year after receiving the award.

 We are looking for projects that demonstrate serious planning, reflection, feasibility, and innovation.
 We encourage proposals of all art forms—visual, performance, media, music (composition or otherwise), film, writing, and/or new media.
 We imagine projects that propose turning a script into a reading, installing a sculpture on campus, performing a piece of composed music, installing an interactive digital display, etc.